cloud-hypervisor/cloud-hypervisor/docs/live_migration.md

 When the above commands completed, the source VM should be successfully migrated to the destination VM.
-Now the destination VM is running while the source VM is paused.
+Now the destination VM is running while the source VM is terminated gracefully.

 ## Nested-VM Migration